wangmiaowj/DCS-Cockpit-scripts/DCSAvionicsExportDemo/Doc/README.md

         -- proto: string, the path to the sound sdef file, relative to the sounds/sdef folder
         -- Optional parameters:
         -- sndLength: double, the length of the audio file, default -1
-        -- The following 3 parameters are likely not frequently used:
         -- radius: double, the radius of influence of the sound source, default 1000
-        -- pitch: double, pitch shift, default 1
+        -- pitch: double, pitch shift, the playback speed ratio will also change, default 1
         -- lowpass: double, the lowest frequency to play, sound below this frequency will not play ,default 24000

         addSrcAlt = function(hostId,proto,altProto,sndLength,radius,pitch,lowpass),--create a sound source and return its ID